Bull Durham Smoking Tobacco: A new factory

 The three owners increased the size of the company by building a factory for production.
-This factory was completed in 1874 and resided on the corner of Blackwell and Pettigrew Street in Durham, North Carolina.
-This investment proved to be highly profitable for both the company and Durham.
+This factory was completed in 1874 and resided on the corner of Blackwell and Pettigrew Streets in Durham, North Carolina.
+This investment proved to be profitable for both the company and Durham.
 The factory brought more jobs to the city, creating a need for increased housing, public services, and other necessities.
-After the building of the factory the business continued to boom, so much so that the factory had to be expanded in 1879, only 5 years after the original building went up.
+After the building of the factory, the business continued to boom, so much so that the factory had to be expanded in 1879, only five years after the original building went up.

 Tobacco warehouses

 In addition to the extensive factory, the firm purchased and implemented the first tobacco warehouse in Durham in 1871.
 The market ended up selling more tobacco than any other place in North Carolina during its years of operation.
 It brought tobacco farmers to the city and allowed the company to acquire more tobacco than it previously could.
 No longer needing to ship tobacco from Virginia, the company expanded easily, continuing to boost commerce in Durham.
 Their tobacco warehouse influenced others to start tobacco warehouses of their own, contributing greatly to the city's success with tobacco.
-By 1876 there were nine tobacco warehouses in Durham, making it the most popular place in North Carolina to sell tobacco.
+By 1876, there were nine tobacco warehouses in Durham, making it the most popular place in North Carolina to sell tobacco.